Practical Insights into Knowledge Distillation for Pre-Trained Models: Methodology

 For DP-KD, we employ the unsupervised version when using a public \emph{unlabeled} transfer set or the student's dataset.
 Conversely, when using a public \emph{labeled} transfer set, we opt for the supervised version of DP-KD, as outlined in \cref{eqn:dp-kd}.

-For simplicity and to align with our peer-to-peer collaborative system assumption, we predominantly focus on a single student and teacher setting.
-While we briefly delve into configurations with multiple teachers and a single student in \cref{FL}, we acknowledge the complexity of these setups and reserve their extensive exploration for future research endeavors.
+In our analysis, we predominantly focus on a single student and teacher setting, aligning with the assumption of a peer-to-peer collaborative system.
+Following this, in \cref{FL}, we briefly explore configurations involving multiple teachers and a single student, recognizing their potential to significantly impact centralized collaborative learning systems.
+We, however, acknowledge the complexity of these multi-teacher setups and reserve their extensive exploration for future research.

 \smartparagraph{Metrics.} The primary metric of evaluation is the \emph{accuracy gain}, defined as the change in percentage points of a participant's model accuracy after KD compared to its pre-distillation accuracy.
 This gain may be negative, indicating a potential decline in performance due to KD.